ap425q/CTF_Writeups/noobz/pwn1/writeup.md

 Before we can run the `pwn1` binary, we need to make it executable.
 We can do this by running the command `chmod +x pwn1`.
 This grants execute permissions to the binary, allowing us to run it.

-## Step 4: Setting Up the Exploit Script
+## Step 4: Finding the Offset

-To automate the exploitation process, we'll use the `pwntools` library.
-We start by importing the necessary modules and setting up the exploit environment in our Python script.
-The script defines the target server and port, as well as the path to the "pwn1" binary on the local machine.
-Here is the Final Exploit Script:
+To determine the offset required to overwrite the return address, we can use pattern generation and debugging with GDB.
+In the terminal, we execute `gdb ./pwn1` to start debugging the binary.
+Within the GDB environment, we use the command `pattern create 100` to generate a pattern of length 100.

+We then run the binary with the generated pattern as input.
+The binary crashes, indicating that the pattern has been successfully written to memory.
+We examine the value of the program counter (EIP) by running the command `info registers` in GDB.
+The offset can be determined by identifying the position of the pattern in memory.
+The Final Exploit:

 ```py
 #!usr/bin/env/python3